 Wanna play board games in a 1950s living room?
 Watch a film in a mini cinema?
 Who wouldn’t.
 Did I mention this place was a Medieval prison?
 No?
 Oh.
 Well it was.
 So you can learn about how you might have been corrected for your misbehaviours in times gone by, too.
 When you’re done, step into Mustard cafe next door for some top notch coffee and cake.

-9. BRowse THE open-air MARKET
+10. BRowse THE MARKET

 If it’s good enough for Alan Partridge, it’s good enough for me.
 This could equally have been included in the sunny days list of things to do in Norwich, but on account of the relatively new covers-between-the-covers on Norwich market, I’m filing it into rainy days.
 (When I say relatively new, I mean that the market is nearly 1,000 years old but the roof is about 15 years old.
 Relative.)